Reel

 Can I record multi-track audio on my iPhone?

 Yes.
 Apps like Reel turn your iPhone into a multi-track recorder.
-You can record up to 4 independent tracks, overdub layers, and mix them together into a finished song.
+You can record up to 4 independent tracks, overdub layers and mix them into a finished song.

 What sample rate and bit depth does Reel record at?

 Reel records every project in 32-bit float end to end.
-The built-in iPhone microphone captures at 48kHz mono, and Reel converts it to 32-bit float for the project.
-With a USB audio interface you can record stereo at up to 96kHz, natively in 32-bit float when the interface supports it.
+The built-in iPhone microphone captures at 48kHz mono and Reel converts it to 32-bit float for the project.
+With a USB audio interface you can record stereo at up to 96kHz.
+That runs natively in 32-bit float when the interface supports it.

 Do I need a USB audio interface to use Reel?

 No. Reel works with the built-in iPhone microphone out of the box.
-A USB interface adds stereo input, higher sample rates, and professional mic connectivity.
+A USB interface adds stereo input, higher sample rates and professional mic connections.

 What file formats can I export?

-Reel exports to WAV, AIFF, and M4A formats.
-WAV and AIFF exports are 32-bit float for maximum dynamic range and headroom.
+Reel exports to WAV, AIFF and M4A formats.
+WAV and AIFF exports are 32-bit float for the most dynamic range and headroom.
 M4A uses AAC compression for smaller file sizes.

 Can I use Reel with the OP-1 Field?

 Yes.
 Reel supports the Teenage Engineering OP-1 Field over USB.
-Set the OP-1 Field to 8ch USB mode in its system settings to enable multi-track recording of all four stems.
+Set the OP-1 Field to 8ch USB mode in its system settings and you can record all four stems as separate tracks.

 More from the blog